-Recently, a new nonparametric calibration model called BBQ was proposed which is a refinement of the histogram binning calibration method [28].
-BBQ addresses the main drawbacks of the histogram binning model by considering multiple different equal frequency histogram binning models and their combination using a Bayesian scoring function [15].
+Recently, a new non-parametric calibration model called BBQ was proposed which is a refinement of the histogram-binning calibration method [20].
+BBQ addresses the main drawbacks of the histogram binning model by considering multiple different equal frequency histogram binning models and their combination using a Bayesian scoring function [12].
 However, BBQ has two disadvantages.
-First, as a post-processing calibration method, it does not take advantage of the fact that in real-world applications a classifier with poor discrimination performance (e.g., low area under the ROC curve) will seldom be used.
+First, as a postprocessing calibration method, it does not take advantage of the fact that in real world applications a classifier with poor discrimination performance (e.g., low area under the ROC curve) will seldom be used.
 Thus, BBQ will usually be applied to calibrate classifiers with at least fair discrimination performance.
 Second, BBQ still selects the position and boundary of the bins by considering only equal frequency histogram binning models.
-A Bayesian nonparametric method called ABB addresses the latter problem by considering Bayesian averaging over all possible binning models induced by the training instances [27].
-The main drawback of ABB is that it is computationally intractable for most real-world applications, as it requires $O(N^2)$ computations for learning the model as well as $O(N^2)$ computations for computing the calibrated estimate for each of the test instances.
+A Bayesian averaging over all possible binning models induced by the training instances [21].
+The main drawback of ABB is that it is computationally intractable for most real world applications, as it requires $O(N^2)$ computations for computing the calibrate destimate for each of the test instances1.